With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 This is how it works:

-Start laying the guideline on the far left over the other cords.
-Then take the closest cord and shape the first loop with it by first leading it up over the guideline and then bringing it down behind the guideline.
+Start by looping the leftmost leader line over the other lines.
+Then take the nearest line and form the first loop by first bringing it up over the leader line and then bringing it down behind it.

 Use the same cord in a similar way to form a second loop.
 Then pull both loops tight and hold the guide well.